chrisjberry/datafluencyCB/docs/06_anova_repeated_measures.md

 For example, if the design has two factors, and each factor has two levels, then we refer to the design as a 2 x 2 factorial design.
 The first number (2) denotes the number of levels of the first factor.
 The second number (2) denotes the number of levels of the second factor.
 If, instead, the second factor had three levels, we'd say we have a 2 x 3 factorial design.

 The **cells** of the design are produced by crossing the levels of one factor with each level of the other factor.
 If both factors are manipulated within-subjects, then the scores from each cell of the design come from the same group of participants.
+For example, in a 2 x 2 factorial design, there will be four cells of the design.

 :::